-We are nowadays more or less approaching the design of AI through the implementation of some elementary building blocks — like convolutions, skip connections, activation functions, attention, etc. We have no idea how to combine these relatively successful blocks into a global system that would work by combining them.
+Nowadays, the design of AI systems is approached through one main way (more or less): the implementation of some elementary building blocks — like convolutions, skip connections, activation functions, attention, etc. We currently have no clear idea how to combine these relatively successful blocks into a global system that would take advantage of each and every one of them.

 There would be three pillars for AI-GA: